 Question 10: What are ‘lazy evaluations’?

-If you think that this is one of the more fun-sounding interview questions on Spark, your completely right.
-As the name should imply, this type of evaluations is delayed up until the point that the value of the item is needed to be employed.
+As the name should imply, this type of evaluation is delayed up until the point that the value of the item is needed to be employed.
 Furthermore, lazy evaluations are only executed once – there are no repeat evaluations.

 At this point in the tutorial, you should probably have a pretty good idea of what Spark interview questions are and what type of questions you should expect during the interview.
 Now that we’re warmed up, let’s transition and talk about some of the more popular Spark interview questions and answers for experienced Big Data developers.